These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting the impact on employment and inability to work

-Why: The functional impact section of the DBQ is critical for TDIU claims and for documenting that the disability causes more than minimal occupational impairment.
+The functional impact section of the DBQ is critical for TDIU claims and for documenting that the disability causes more than minimal occupational impairment.
 Veterans often focus on pain and omit work impact.

-Do this instead: Explicitly state how many days of work you have missed due to the condition, what job tasks you can no longer perform, and whether you have been forced to change jobs, reduce hours, or stop working entirely due to the osteonecrosis.
+Instead: Explicitly state how many days of work you have missed due to the condition, what job tasks you can no longer perform, and whether you have been forced to change jobs, reduce hours, or stop working entirely due to the osteonecrosis.

 Impact: TDIU and 60%-100% range - occupational impact is essential for these levels